-Category of Standard Asset Rate of Provisioning Tier II Tier I Direct advances to Agriculture and SME sectors 0.25 % 0.25% Commercial Real Estate (CRE) sector 1.00 % 1.00 % Commercial Real Estate-Residential Housing Sector (CRE-RH) 0.75% 0.75% All other loans and advances not included in (a) and (b) above 0.40% 0.25%
+Category of Standard Asset Rate of Provisioning Tier II Tier I Direct advances to Agriculture and SME sectors 0.25% 0.25% Commercial Real Estate (CRE) sector 1.00% 1.00% Commercial Real Estate- Residential Housing Sector (CRE-RH) 0.75% 0.75% All other loans and advances not included above 0.40% 0.25%

-- (c) The provisions towards "standard assets" need not be netted from gross advances but shown separately as "Contingent Provision against Standard Assets" under "Other Funds and Reserves" {item.2 (viii) of Capital and Liabilities} in the Balance Sheet. - (d) If due to changes in the regulatory requirements on provisions to be maintained by banks, the provisions held by banks exceed what is required to be held by banks, such excess provisions should not be reversed.
-In future, if by applying the revised provisioning norms, any provisions are required over and above the level of provisions currently held for the standard category assets; these should be duly provided for. - (e) In case banks are already maintaining excess provision than what is required / prescribed by Statutory Auditor / RBI Inspection for impaired credits under Bad and Doubtful Debt Reserve, additional provision required for Standard Assets may be segregated from Bad and Doubtful Debt Reserve and the same may be parked under the head "Contingent Provisions against Standard Assets" with the approval of their Board of Directors.
-Shortfall if any, on this account may be made good in the normal course. - (f) The above contingent provision will be eligible for inclusion in Tier II capital.
+(f) The provisions towards "standard assets" need not be netted from gross advances but shown separately as "Contingent Provision against Standard Assets" under "Other Funds and Reserves" {item.2 (viii) of Capital and Liabilities} in the Balance Sheet.

+(g) In case banks are already maintaining excess provision than what is required / prescribed by Statutory Auditor / RBI Inspection for impaired credits under Bad and Doubtful Debt Reserve, additional provision required for Standard Assets may be segregated from Bad and Doubtful Debt Reserve and the same may be parked under the head "Contingent Provisions against Standard Assets" with the approval of their Board of Directors.
+Shortfall if any, on this account may be made good in the normal course.

+(h) The above contingent provision will be eligible for inclusion in Tier II capital.